mui/toolpad/docs/data/toolpad/concepts/custom-components.md

 <p class="description">You can bring your own custom components inside the Toolpad editor.</p>

-## `createComponent`
+The steps below explain how to create and use a custom component in Toolpad.

-Creating a custom component in Toolpad is a quick process:
+## Create component

 1. Start by clicking on Create in the custom component section of the Component library.
 2. Name your component.